chiragthummar/weather_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is my project for showcase of my expertise in flutter. anyone can use this project for learning purpose and also copy code from this project.

 A few resources to get you started if this is your first Flutter project: